As was the case with nonlinear terms, the

 sorts of plots, you may have to read the lattice

-documentation for the relevant options, such as layout
+documentation for the relevant options, such as layout in

 the above examples.
-Alternatively, you can use ggplot2
+Alternatively, you can use ggplot2 as the graphics engine by

-specifying gg=TRUE
+specifying gg=TRUE:

 visreg(fit, "Wind", by="Heat", gg=TRUE)